Olive-fr/unreal-widget-swipe/README.md

 # Usage Exemples
 ## Tab menu
 If you have a tab menu, it's painful for the user to click to the most upper part of the screen.
-You can ease the process with swipe feature.
+You can ease the process with this swipe feature.

 ![Tab menu example](Resources/git/gifs/Example_tabmenu.gif)